Enugu (city): Topography

 Despite its name meaning hill top in the Igbo language, Enugu lies at the foot of an escarpment and not a hill.
 Enugu is located in the Cross River basin and the Benue trough and has the best developed coal in this area.
 Precambrian basement rock in this region is overlaid with sediments bearing coal from the Cretaceous and Tertiary age.
 Coal seams in the Enugu coal district measure between 1 and 2 m in thickness and the reserves have been estimated to be more than 300 million tones.
 Enugu's hills at the extreme may reach an elevation of 1000 m.
 Highlands surrounding Enugu for the most part are underlain by sandstone, while lowlands are underlain by shale.
 Much of the escarpment stretching from Enugu to Orlu has been ravaged by soil and gully erosion.
-Other geological features in Enugu include the Nike Lake near which the Nike Lake Hotel has been built.
+Other geological features in Enugu include the Nike Lake near which the Nike Lake Resort has been built.
 The Ekulu, Asata, Ogbete, Aria, Idaw and Nyaba rivers are the six largest rivers located in the city.
 The Ekulu River is the largest body of water in Enugu urban and its reservoir contributes to part of the city's domestic water supply.

 Water

-Water is a scarce resource in Enugu.
-The major way residents get water is by drilling boreholes into the ground but the presence of shale underground makes it difficult to drill through.
-Another reason for this is the coal formation all through the state.
-A solution to this will be to harvest surface water from streams.
+Access to water has historically been a significant challenge in Enugu.
+Drilling of borehole in the city is usually an exercise in futility because of the geological formation which has coal large deposits of coal underground.
+The residents got water by buying from commercial water tanker drivers, digging water wells and harvesting and storing rain water.
+The Enugu State Water Corporation was established in 1991 to address these challenges and is responsible for providing portable water to the urban population of Enugu State.
+The corporation's primary focus is on serving residents in Enugu Urban and Nsukka Urban, covering areas of 85 square kilometers and 30 square kilometers, respectively.
+Water production schemes in Enugu State are: Iva Valley Headworks designed to produce 4,500 cubic meter per day, Ajalli Owa Scheme with installed capacity of 77,000 cubic meter per day, Oji Augmentation Scheme that produces 50,000 cubic meter per day and Nsukka Scheme producing 19,000 cubic meter per day.
+Enugu's water supply infrastructure has not kept pace with its growing population.
+However, in 2021 the Enugu State government received $50million from French Development Agency, AFD, to support the state to revitalize the water schemes at 9th Mile Corner Nsude and Oji River.
+The Peter Mbah administration in November 2023 using the funds completed the water scheme at 9th Mile Corner Nsude, increasing the daily water production from an occasional 2 million liters to 70 million liters, with the Oji River water scheme expected to add another 50 million liters daily, bringing the total to 120 million liters daily.
+Reticulation of water to the various buildings remains a challenge, though being continuously addressed by the administration, as aged asbestos pipes are being replaced with modern ductile pipes.